Apply to King’s by March 1 to be automatically considered for a general entrance scholarship, valued between $500 and $3500:

 Halifax, NS, B3H 2A1

 This award honours Dr. Carrie Best, the first African-Canadian publisher in Nova Scotia as well as an accomplished writer and human rights activist.
-Applicants of African-Canadian or Canadian Aboriginal descent are eligible to apply for this award, valued at $5,000 a year and renewable for up to four years.
+Applicants of African-Canadian or Indigenous descent are eligible to apply for this award, valued at $5,000 a year and renewable for up to four years.
 To apply for the Dr. Carrie Best Scholarship, submit this application form with your application to King’s by January 15.

 High school graduates in Canada are eligible for the Harrison McCain Award, valued at $4,000 a year and renewable for up to four years.
 To apply for the Harrison McCain Award, submit this application form with your King’s application by January 15.